Image Support

 DataPieceEnum<PixelFormat, ImageSpecType> pixelFormat{kImagePixelFormat};

-// For image/video only
+// For image/custom_codec and image/video only

 DataPieceString codecName{kImageCodecName}; // required